Clinical-Genomics/BALSAMIC/docs/balsamic_filters.rst

 In BALSAMIC, various bioinfo tools are integrated for reporting somatic and germline variants.
 Also, the choice of these tools differs between the type of analysis, for eg: `Target Genome Analysis (TGA)` or `Whole Genome Sequencing (WGS)`.
 Various filters (Pre-call filtering and Post-call filtering) are applied at different levels to report high-confidence variant calls.

-* **Pre-call filtering** is where the variant-calling tool decides not to emit a variant line to the VCF file, if the default filters did not pass the criteria.
+* **Pre-call filtering** is where the variant-calling tool decides not to call a variant line to the VCF file, if the default filters did not pass the criteria.
 The set of default filters differs between the various variant-calling algorithms.

 To know more about the pre-call filters used by the variant callers, please have a look at the VCF header of the particular variant-calling results.
 For example: